ImranR98/SunTimeThemeSetter/README.md

 Requires Node.js.

 ## Usage
+### Setup Themes
-- Rename config.template.js to config.js, then change the variables in it to whatever you need.
+Rename config.template.js to config.js, then change the variables in it to whatever you need.

+### Run on Startup
-- Setup `node luxLoop.js` to run on startup.
+Setup `node luxLoop.js` to run on startup.

+On Windows, this is done by creating a new shortcut in 'C:\Users\YourName\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup' with the target set to 'C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -command "Start-Process -WindowStyle hidden -FilePath node ...\Path\To\Lux\luxLoop.js"' and the 'start in' set to 'C:\Windows\System32\WindowsPowerShell\v1.0'.

+On Linux running GNOME, this is done by creating the appropriate .desktop file in ~/.config/autostart.